Last Updated on January 10, 2022 by

 The holding period gives you more than enough time to go through the lease.
 It allows you to check every detail, including your tenants’ rights.
 A lease agreement contains all information on what to expect from your apartment rental experience.
 Consider counter-checking that all the items provided in the contract match those in the house.
 It helps you avoid future surprises of incurring costs from things that do not match their description.

 During this period, you can negotiate the lease and seek protection where need be.
-For instance, you can discuss the penalties of breaking the contract before the end of your lease with the landlord.
+For instance, you can discuss the penalties for breaking the contract before the end of your lease with the landlord.
 You can also get the answers on who incurs maintenance and repair costs in the apartment.
 During this period, you get a chance to know whether it is fully furnished or bring your items with you when moving in.

 Ensure the apartment is pest-free and clean.

 It may seem petty, but checking on the apartment’s cleanliness level is essential.
 People have different cleanliness levels.
 The previous tenant might have left the place in a wreck.
 By checking out the apartment during the holding period, you decide what action to take.
 For instance, you can choose to clean it before moving in.
-Alternatively, you can opt-out of the deal and not rent it.
+Alternatively, you can opt out of the deal and not rent it.

-It is better to find and deal with a disgusting mess before moving in than to find out later after lease signing.
+It is better to find and deal with a disgusting mess before moving in than to find out later after the lease signing.
 For this reason, ensure to check on the condition of the walls, bathroom, refrigerator, and kitchen.
 Some may be easy to clean.
 As for the permanent messes, you can have the management check and work on them before moving in.
-Doing so saves you incurring costs for damages caused by the previous tenants.
+Doing so saves you from incurring costs for damages caused by the previous tenants.

 Conclusion

 The standard holding period for an apartment is a month.
 It may differ depending on the state laws, which is also the case with the holding fee.
-A holding deposit is a fee paid to the landlord to keep an apartment out of the market and tenant can check it to ensure all facilities are working within this period including water and other utility services.
+A holding deposit is a fee paid to the landlord to keep an apartment out of the market and the tenant can check it to ensure all facilities are working within this period including water and other utility services.
 This holding period also gives you enough time to go through the lease contract to ensure you understand everything it states before signing.